 - The firm trades over 500,000 different financial instruments globally and is a leading Designated Market Maker at the New York Stock Exchange – where the firm has been number-one in IPO allocations and capital raised for five years running.

 - On any given day, GTS’ proprietary systems trade as much as a billion shares of U.S. equities and through its retail and ETF market making businesses, GTS touches virtually every trading household in the United States.

 - Rubenstein is a co-founder of the Modern Markets Initiative, an education and advocacy organization dedicated to innovation in the financial markets.
 He is also the founder of ClearList, a stock market for private companies, and Radkl, a quantitative trading firm for digital assets.

-Mr. Rubenstein began his career in the mid-1990s as a runner on the floor of the commodities exchange in New York City.
+- Rubenstein began his career in the mid-1990s as a runner on the floor of the commodities exchange in New York City.
 In this position, he experienced firsthand the modernization of the financial markets.
 Mr. Rubenstein and his colleagues have built GTS into what is today a leading quantitative trading firm that leverages the best in artificial intelligence systems and innovative pricing models to bring consistency, efficiency, and transparency to today’s financial markets.

-In his leadership role at GTS, Mr. Rubenstein heads up day-to-day management of the firm.
+- In his leadership role at GTS, Mr. Rubenstein heads day-to-day management of the firm.
 He develops and deploys new trading businesses, partners with other leading industry participants, and works alongside GTS’ partners to oversee operations and strategic initiatives.

-Mr. Rubenstein has also penned numerous Op-Eds on these topics in prominent publications including The Wall Street Journal, Business Insider and CNBC.com – and has appeared on Bloomberg TV and been profiled in the Financial Times.
+- Rubenstein has penned numerous op-eds on these topics in prominent publications including The Wall Street Journal, Barron’s, Fox Business and CNBC.com – and has appeared on Bloomberg TV and been profiled in the Financial Times.